Can I Pursue Legal Action If A Misdiagnosis Led To Further Health Problems?

 If your doctor did not mention any potential risks or complications associated with a treatment or procedure, it could be considered a breach of their duty to inform you and potentially be grounds to sue them.

-If a competent medical provider failed to inform you about the potential risks or complications of treatment, and you suffered harm as a result, you may have a valid case for medical malpractice.
-For example, if you had a delayed cancer diagnosis or developed chronic fatigue syndrome because of the doctor's failure to disclose risks, you could potentially sue them.
+If a competent medical provider fails to inform you about the potential risks or complications of treatment, and you suffer harm as a result, you may have a valid case for medical malpractice.
+For example, if you had a delayed cancer diagnosis or developed chronic fatigue syndrome because of the doctor’s failure to disclose risks, you could potentially sue them.

 An experienced medical malpractice attorney can help assess the validity of your claim.